 When aiming for perfect sharpness, it is important to avoid touching your camera.
 Even pressing the shutter button will cause a slight movement.

 This means that you can get everything else right, and your photo still might get somewhat blurry.
 A remote release or using the self-timer on your camera will ensure that it won’t be an issue.

-Nowadays you can even use your smartphone as a remote in case your camera has a built-in WIFI!
+Nowadays, you can even use your smartphone as a remote if your camera has built-in Wi-Fi.

 8. Pay Attention to the Focus for Sharp Results

-Another reason that your photos could be blurry is that you don’t have the focus on the correct part of the image.
+Another reason that your photos could be blurry is that you haven’t focused on the correct part of the image.

-- One-shot – the camera will focus on what you are pointing at.
-As long as you keep the button down, it will not re-focus elsewhere.
+- One shot—the camera will focus on what you’re pointing at.
+As long as you keep the button held down, it will not refocus elsewhere.

-- Autofocus- this focus mode switches between single and continuous mode based on the subject.
+- Autofocus—this focus mode switches between single and continuous modes based on the subject.
 Keep in mind that this isn’t always reliable, as the camera may make a mistake and focus on the wrong part of the image.

 9. Shoot in Burst Mode to Capture the Moment